kilkelly/redux-localstorage-simple/README.md

 # Redux-LocalStorage-Simple

 Save and load Redux state to and from LocalStorage.
-Supports Immutable.js data structures.

 ## Installation
 ```sh